-Where to go strawberry picking with kids in the Midwest
+Where to Go Strawberry Picking with Kids in the Midwest

 When is strawberry season in the Midwest?

-It's always a good idea to check the opening date with your local farms or u-pick fields before making the car ride out - most post daily updates either on their website or social media pages.
+It's always a good idea to check the opening date with your local farms or u-pick fields before making the car ride out.
+Most post daily updates either on their website or social media pages.

-Are all strawberry fields u-pick?
+Are all strawberry picking farms u-pick?

-Other things to know before you go
+Other things to know before you go strawberry picking

 Some locations that sell fresh strawberries might not accept credit cards (we know of a couple offhand!), so check the website before you go to determine if an ATM stop is needed.